ziyux/CNN_LSTM_V2/README.md

 main.py : main function to run the program

-model_cnnlstm.h5  : Trained model for the project
+model_cnnlstm.h5  : trained model for the project

 rolling.csv : the dataset info file